wavecommander/panblog/md/posts/interbrain.md

 Let's revisit that structure of BPUs forming a network: reacting to incoming signals by processing the information and generating signals of their own.

-If you squint, **this begins to resemble the structure of neurons in the brain**, where neurons become excited and pass on signals as a reaction to signals from other neurons with its own filter and conditions applied.
+If you squint, **this begins to resemble the structure of neurons in the brain**, where neurons become excited and pass on signals as reactions to signals from other neurons with its own filter and conditions applied.

 Thus, it seems that **the point of this whole "Internet" is to construct a higher order brain made up of entire human brains as its neurons and the Internet as its axons**.
 An organ made of complex organisms and distributed across the body of Earth.